apache/drill/_docs/connect-a-data-source/100-mapr-db-format.md

 title: "MapR-DB Format"
 parent: "Connect a Data Source"
 ---
-The MapR-DB format is not included in apache drill release.
+The MapR-DB format is not included in the Apache drill release.
 Drill includes a `maprdb` format for MapR-DB that is defined within the default `dfs` storage plugin instance when you install Drill from the `mapr-drill` package on a MapR node.
 The `maprdb` format improves the estimated number of rows that Drill uses to plan a query.
 It also enables you to query tables like you would query files in a file system because MapR-DB